svermeulen/nvim-marksman/README.md

 To run, execute the command `:Marksman`.
 By default this will run in the current working directly.
 You can also specify the directory explicitly, for example by running `:Marksman C:/Foo/Bar`.

-You might want to bind a command to it, for example:
+You probably want to bind a command to it, for example:

 ```
 nnoremap <leader>m :<c-u>Marksman<cr>